 Check out Colleen’s clever states of matter activities!

 Ever had a technology failure as a student-teacher or heck, just as someone living in the digital age?
-Teach Starter resource creator Melissa has been teaching ELA for six and a half years, and she wishes someone had told her to stock up on ready-made activities to fill in when the classroom technology was on the fritz.
+Teach Starter resource creator Melissa has been teaching ELA for six and a half years, and she wishes someone had told her back when she was a first-year teacher to stock up on ready-made activities to fill in when the classroom technology was on the fritz.

 Plans to talk to parents